wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:48:53"
         ```

-        - The `main` function is the entry point for the deployment script.
+        - The `main` function is the entry point for the deployment script
-        - We then call the `loadConfig` function we previously defined to load the chain configuration from the `config.json` file.
+        - We then call the `loadConfig` function we previously defined to load the chain configuration from the `config.json` file

     4. Set up provider and wallet: